ballerina-platform/module-ballerina-kubernetes/samples/sample16/README.md

 ## Sample16: Istio Gateway and Virtual Service generation

 - This sample uses 3 microservices implementing a book shop.
-- Traffic is managed through an istio gateway and virtual service which gets generated through annotations.
+- Traffic is managed through an istio gateway and virtual service which gets generated through @kubernetes:IstioGateway and @kubernetes:IstioVirtualService annotations.
 - Following are the microservices:
     - `book.details` module has a service which gets details of a book.
 These details include the author and the price of a book.